What Are Life Insurance Classifications?

-Life insurance companies sort applicants into groups called classifications, also sometimes referred to as risk classes.
-Your classification influences the premium of your policy.
+Life insurance companies sort applicants into groups called risk classifications, also referred to as risk classes.
+Your risk classification influences the premium paid for your policy.
 Here, we outline:

-- How to improve your classification and premium.
+- How to improve your risk classification and premium.

-The following classifications are the most common that are used by life insurance companies.
-Ethos utilizes these classifications with the exception of Standard Plus.
-The better your classification, the lower your cost.
+The following risk classifications are the most commonly used by life insurance companies.
+Policies administered by Ethos fall within these classifications with the exception of Standard Plus.
+The better your risk classification, the lower your cost.

 - Preferred Plus: You’re in excellent physical and mental health.
 You have no family history of disease, an optimal height to weight ratio, and a clean driving record.
 Less than 10% of life insurance applicants land in this category.